Artour64/pysimulation/README.md

  - worldgen.py has the wave function collapse algorithm that does the world generation
  - images/entities not being used at the moment
  - images/tiles directory(folder) containing images for the world map tiles

+### To Do
+ - propagation
+ - backtrack on fail
+ - round corners (visual)
+ - saving
+ - keyboard input
+ - cli mode